• Youtube

 Encampment as Community and Toronto’s Underhousing Crisis

-Please join us on Wednesday, September 24, from 7 to 8:30 PM for an evening with The Rev’d Maggie Helwig of St. Stephen’s in the Fields, author of the acclaimed recent book Encampment (Coach House Press).
-Maggie and others will reflect on experiences of love, solidarity, hope, mutual support, and the enlivening presence of the Holy Spirit in and around her congregation and the tent community it hosted, before its forced removal by the City of Toronto.
+On Wednesday, September 24, The Rev’d Maggie Helwig of St. Stephen’s in the Fields, and author of the acclaimed recent book Encampment (Coach House Press), reflected on experiences of love, solidarity, hope, mutual support, and the enlivening presence of the Holy Spirit in and around her congregation and the tent community it hosted, before its forced removal by the City of Toronto.

-The event is the first in an occasional series on the theme of “Building More Compassionate Communities.
-It is free and open to all, but donations to the Church of the Redeemer’s Common Table ministry will be gratefully received.
+The event was the first in an occasional series on the theme of “Building More Compassionate Communities.
+You can watch the presentation and Q&A at the YouTube Livestream.

 Violence, Polarization, and Hope for a Better Future

 On Wednesday, June 26, 2024 Jon Allen, former Canadian Ambassador to Israel and Senior Fellow at the Munk School of Global Affairs and Public Policy, offered a talk on Violence, Polarization, and Hope for a Better Future.
-The live stream of the event is available through our YouTube channel at the link below.
+The live stream of the event is available through our YouTube channel.

 About Redeemer Explorers